sidprice/esp32-cam-webserver/API.md

 net_mask        - The network's ip address mask - default is 255.255.0.0

                 - OTHER COMMANDS
-mod_reboot      - Restart the module.
-Uaed to apply new preferences fac_default     - Used to reset all preferecnes to defaults and reboots the module to apply them
+fac_default     - Used to reset all preferecnes to defaults and reboots the module to apply them
 ```
 #### Read Only